BhagyaRaj98/Oolsum/README.md

 # Oolsum
-Oolsum alpha version
+Oolsum alpha version.
-This is an android project I have worked during my intern.
+This is an Android App for online dietitian platform Oolsum.